quicwg/multipath/draft-ietf-quic-multipath.md

 4-tuple are different from the value associated with that path (see {{migration}}).
   * Paths can be closed at any time, as specified in {{path-close}}.
-  * It is not impossible to create multiple paths sharing the same 4-tuple.
+  * It is possible to create multiple paths sharing the same 4-tuple.
 Each of these paths can be closed at any time, like any other path.

 Further the design of this extension introduces an explicit path identifier